otaviojr/node-red-contrib-googlehome-actions-v2/README.md

 The last node is the **Send Node**.
 It will get the ```msg.gh_messages``` and finish the conversation.

 The ```msg.gh_messages``` is an array of messages objects.
-Each item has its own format depending of the type of the answers.
+Each item has its own format depending of the type of the answer.

 Below some examples: